hpaluch/ispMach-LCD/README.md

 to [ispMACH 4256ZE Breakout Board][]

 > NOTE: If you have [ispMACH 4000ZE Pico Development Kit][] then you don't need this
-> proejct - there is already connected LCD with working example.
+> project - there is already connected LCD with working example.

 If you never worked with [ispMACH 4256ZE Breakout Board][] I strongly recommend to follow my Wiki articles: